AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 python3 run.py -m PCA -i ./data/x_data.csv
 python3 run.py -m compare -i ./data/x_data.csv
 ```
-Then based on this comparison if you find that the RF is the best model is RF is the best  so we make another tool
-In this step we wanted So here we want to make models
+RF is the best, let's make models.

 ```python
 python3 run.py -m train -i ./data/x_data.csv
 ```
 You can find them in the folder models.

-here we used the whole dataset to make whole prediction results.
+Let's test the whole dataset to use afterward for the confusion matrix and draw some Chord graphs.

 ```python
 python3 run.py -m test -i ./data/x_data.csv
 ```

 **How did we make the confusion matrix and Chord diagram?**

 In Excel or CSV, just we copied the ground truth and compared it to the predicted class from the previous "run.py -m test...." command.